siwatts/dotfiles/xfce4/fedora.md

 - Move 1st panel to bottom of screen
     - Add launchers: Firefox, `firefox --private-window`, Terminal, Files, GVim
     - Or add `Places` instead of Thunar
+    - Thickness 26 by default, on 1440 30 or 32 is good
+    - Panel appearance, Icons, Adjust size automatically default is 16, set to 20 (for panel 30), or adjust size automatically (this is larger than 20)
+    - Status Tray Plugin, Icons, Match above icon size settings
-- Clock, display Time only, 'Sans 11', Custom format: `%d/%m/%y %R`
+- Clock, display Time only, font match UI, Custom format: `%a %d/%m/%y %R` or `%a %d %b %R` like GNOME for cleaner look
 - Remove 'Action Buttons' from end of panel
 - Add 'Show Desktop' to end of panel
 - Further customisation possible with other plugins but the basic panel is very usable